The Best Places to Live in Germany & the Cheapest Cities

 5 of the Best Cities to Live in Germany & Work Remotely

-1. Berlin
+1. Leipzig

-Overall, Berlin is still very tough to beat and unless you don’t like big cities, it is worthy of its place at the top of any list of the best places to live in Germany.
+Overall, Berlin is still very tough to beat and unless you don’t like big cities, it is worthy of its place at or near the top of any list of the best places to live in Germany.

-The German capital, a divided city as recently as 1989, has reinvented itself spectacularly as a notoriously liberal city and a real hub for arts, culture and nightlife.
+The German capital, a divided city as recently as 1989, has reinvented itself spectacularly as a notoriously liberal metropolis and a real hub for arts, culture and nightlife.
 Its clubbing scene is legendary with world famous clubs such as Berghain cementing Berlin’s quirky and at times hedonistic reputation.
 It is certainly a natural choice for anyone looking to lead an alternative lifestyle in Europe and although remote working has largely gone mainstream in recent times due to the pandemic, Berlin was already pretty well equipped to cater for those looking to work remotely.

-Estimated Living Costs (explanation below) – 1100-1750 Euros/month
+• Estimated Living Costs in Berlin – 1450-2150 Euros/month

-Estimated Living Costs – 900-1350 Euros/month
+• Estimated Digital Nomad Costs in Berlin – 1800-3300 Euros/month

 3. Cologne